Jeffvvvv/hello-world/README.md

 # hello-world
-A freshman learn how to use Github
+A freshman learns how to use Github